 An introduction to fundamental concepts of visual communication.
-Students explore the elements of two-dimensional design and color theory in a sequence of interactive experiments, culminating in a creative linked project to a visual theme.
+Students explore the elements of two-dimensional design and color theory in a sequence of interactive experiments, culminating in a creative project linked to a visual theme.

 201 Drawing I (3 cr.)